 - Letters of Collaboration: Proposals are encouraged to include letters of collaboration from internal and external partners and project contributors outside of the project PIs and co-PIs.
 The format of these letters should closely align with the suggested language provided in the PAPPG. - Letters of Support from Key Administrators (IEP Level 2 Projects Only): All IEP Level 2 proposals must include letters of support from upper-level institutional administrators, at the level of Dean or higher, with responsibility for academic affairs and/or undergraduate STEM education in the proposal's focal unit(s).
-These letters should outline concrete mechanisms for institutionalization and sustainability of the project activities and should be uploaded as supplemental documents. - Biographical Sketch of the External Evaluator: If an evaluator is named in the proposal, then a biographical sketch can be included as a supplementary document.
+These letters should outline concrete mechanisms for institutionalization and sustainability of the project activities and should be uploaded as supplemental documents.

+- Biographical Sketch of the External Evaluator: If an evaluator is named in the proposal, then a biographical sketch can be included as a supplementary document.
 This must follow the NSF format for biosketches and must not be a resume, CV, or quote for services. - Letter of Eligibility: The Institutions submitting an IEP or El proposal to the HSI:ELPSE program must be a Hispanic Serving Institution as defined by law in Section 502 of the Higher Education Act of 1965 (20 U.S.C.
 1101a).
 A copy of the most recent Letter of Eligibility from the Department of Education must be included as a supplementary document.
 For collaborative proposals from multiple institutions, each submitting institution must be a Hispanic Serving Institution and submit an Eligibility Letter.
-For collaborative proposals from a single institution, an Eligibility Letter is required only from the lead institution. - Student Mentoring Plan: All IEP proposals that plan to financially support undergraduate or graduate students, for instance as tutors, peer mentors, research assistants, or other trainees must include a student mentoring plan of maximum 1 page as a supplemental document.
+For collaborative proposals from a single institution, an Eligibility Letter is required only from the lead institution. - Student Mentoring Plan: All IEP proposals that plan to financially support undergraduate students, for instance as tutors, peer mentors, research assistants, or other trainees must include a student mentoring plan of maximum 1 page as a supplemental document.
 This document should discuss specific strategies that will be utilized to provide academic, professional, and other valuable types of mentoring to these students.
 A student mentoring plan is not required if a project solely intends to provide incentives to students serving as research subjects without additional training requirements or duties.
+This solicitation specific required plan is separate and distinct from the mentoring plan required by the PAPPG for proposals that request funding to support postdoctoral scholars or graduate students.